First Time User? Enroll now.

 The so-called DA-TEDDI-R regimen incorporates temozolomide, etoposide, liposomal doxorubicin, dexamethasone, ibrutinib, and rituximab.[Level of evidence: 3iiiDiv] Among 18 patients (five previously untreated), the complete remission rate was 86%, but high rates (39%) of invasive aspergillosis were reported.

-Further randomized trials are needed to establish the optimal chemotherapy combination for induction therapy.
-The optimal length for induction therapy, the use of maintenance therapy, and the use of consolidation therapy are all areas of controversy that await further trial results.
+Additional randomized trials are needed to establish the optimal chemotherapy combination for induction therapy.
+The optimal length of induction therapy, the use of maintenance therapy, and the use of consolidation therapy are all areas of controversy that await further trial results.